Compressed Sensing with Upscaled Vector Approximate Message Passing: Expectation Propagation framework and its extensions

-While VAMP exhibits many important advantages, its practical implementation for recovering large-scale data is limited due to the LMMSE estimator \eqref{eq:LMMSE}, which requires computing the inverse of an $M$ by $M$ matrix.
-Although precomputing the SVD of $\bA$ would reduce the computational costs of implementing the matrix inverse $\bW_t^{-1}$, this approach requires storing a matrix of dimension $M$ by $M$.
-In this work we develop an approximate VAMP framework that has a reasonable and controllable computational cost, preserves high per-iteration improvement, has stable and fast convergence and asymptotically retains a rigorous SE.
-To develop such an algorithm, first we reformulate the LMMSE estimator as a system of linear equations (SLE)
+While VAMP exhibits many important advantages, its practical implementation for recovering large-scale data is limited due to intractability of the matrix inverse $\bW_t^{-1}$ in the the LMMSE estimator \eqref{eq:LMMSE}.
+Although precomputing the SVD of $\bA$ would reduce the computational costs of implementing $\bW_t^{-1}$ \cite{VAMP}, this approach requires storing a matrix of dimension $M$ by $M$, which might be infeasible from the memory point of view.
+In this work we approach the problem of upscaling VAMP by referring to an iterative method approximating the exact LMMSE solution.
+In the Message Passing context, this idea was originally considered in the works \cite{CG_EP} and \cite{D-VAMP_poster}, where it was proposed to reformulate the LMMSE estimator as the solution to the system of linear equations (SLE)

-Next, following \cite{CG_EP}, we use a few iterations $i[t]$ (that might vary throughout the outer-loop iterations $t$) of the Conjugate Gradient (CG) algorithm shown in Algorithm 2 to generate an approximation $\bmu_A^{t,i[t]} = \bg_A^{i[t]}(\bz_t)$ of the solution to this SLE.
-Although now Block A with the CG algorithm is computationally tractable, there are still several open questions we need to address.
-First, what is the appropriate correction scalar $\gamma_A^{t}$ in Algorithm 1 that preserves stability of the resulting CG-VAMP and existence of 1D SE, and how practically compute it?
-Similarly, what is the new SE of the variance $\vAB^t$ and how compute it efficiently?
-Next, how to choose the number of inner-loop iterations to obtain consistent progression and fast convergence of CG-VAMP?
-Lastly, are there any methods for accelerating the CG algorithm within CG-VAMP?
-We address these questions next and begin with deriving fast and asymptotically consistent estimates for the correction scalar $\gamma_A^{t,i[t]}$ and the variance $\vAB^t$.
+and then apply an iterative method for approximating $\bmu_A^t$.
+While there are various iterative methods suitable for this task, in this work we use the \textit{Conjugate Gradient (CG)} algorithm considered in \cite{CG_EP} and shown in Algorithm 2 as the baseline for upscaling VAMP.
+On a general level, the CG algorithm iteratively approximates the solution to an SLE by a linear combination of $\bW_t$-orthogonal direction vectors $\bp_j$, or \textit{conjugate directions}, such that